-At the domestic level, and to the extent that these matters are not regulated by Regulation (EU) No. 1177/2010, the provisions of the Polish Maritime Code apply, especially including articles 172-187.
-The Code additionally regulates issues which are outside the scope of the international and European regulations (e.g., certain rights of carriers in relation to stowaways) and, among others, provides a two-year time-bar for claims not covered by the Convention or the Regulation, such as, for instance, passengers' claims resulting from delays in carriage, or claims for ticket refunds in the case of voyage cancellations.
+The Polish Maritime Code provides a two-year time-bar for claims not covered by the Athens Convention or the Regulation No. 392/2009, such as, for instance, passengers' claims resulting from delays in carriage, or claims for ticket refunds in the case of voyage cancellations.